1 Star2 Stars3 Stars4 Stars5 Stars (14 votes, average: 3.71 out of 5)

 Other Facts

-Although Amanita vaginata is called the Grisette, there is no consensus on what exact species we should call as Amanita vaginata, so this page depicts the general aspects of close lookalike species in Amanita section Vaginatae.
+Although Amanita vaginata is called the Grisette, there is no consensus on what exact species we should call Amanita vaginata, so this page depicts the general aspects of close lookalike species in Amanita section Vaginatae.

 COMMENTS